ISO metric screw thread: Japanese pre 1967 heritage heritage standard

+In April 1967 the JIS (Japanese Industrial Standard) was changed to match the screw pitches of the ISO standard.
+It may help explain why some metric screws don't seem to fit on one's motorcycle or car.

 Spanner (wrench) sizes

 Below are some common spanner (wrench) sizes for metric screw threads.
 Hexagonal (generally abbreviated to "hex") head widths (width across flats, spanner size) are for DIN 934 hex nuts and hex head bolts.
-Other (usually smaller) sizes may occur to reduce weight or cost, including the small series flange bolts defined in ISO 4162 which typically have hexagonal head sizes corresponding to the smaller 1st choice thread size (eg. M6 small series flange bolts have 8mm hexagonal heads, as would normally be found on M5 bolts).
+Other (usually smaller) sizes may occur to reduce weight or cost, including the small series flange bolts defined in ISO 4162 which typically have hexagonal head sizes corresponding to the smaller first choice thread size (for example, M6 small series flange bolts have 8 mm hexagonal heads, as would normally be found on M5 bolts).